Eschatologue/CM_wiki/docs/glossary.md

 ## Long Rest

-A Long Rest is a period of extended downtime—at least 8 hours—available to any creature.
-During a Long Rest, you sleep for at least 6 hours and perform no more than 2 hours of light activity, such as reading, talking, eating, or standing watch.
+a **:rest-long: Long Rest** is a period of extended downtime—at least 8 hours—available to any creature.
+During a **:rest-long: Long Rest**, you sleep for at least 6 hours and perform no more than 2 hours of light activity, such as reading, talking, eating, or standing watch.

 During sleep, you have the Unconscious condition.
-After you finish a Long Rest, you must wait at least 16 hours before starting another one.
+After you finish a **:rest-long: Long Rest**, you must wait at least 16 hours before starting another one.

-***Benefits of the Rest.*** To start a Long Rest, you must have at least 1 Hit Point.
+***Benefits of the Rest.*** To start a **:rest-long: Long Rest**, you must have at least 1 Hit Point.
 When you finish the rest, you gain the following benefits:

 - **Regain All HP.** You regain all lost Hit Points and all spent Hit Point Dice.
 If your Hit Point maximum was reduced, it returns to normal.
 - **Ability Scores Restored.** If any of your ability scores were reduced, they return to normal.
 - **Exhaustion Reduced.** If you have the Exhaustion condition, its level decreases by 1.
-- **Special Feature.** Some features are recharged by a Long Rest.
+- **Special Feature.** Some features are recharged by a **:rest-long: Long Rest**.
 If you have such a feature, it recharges in the way specified in its description.

-***Interrupting the Rest.*** A Long Rest is stopped by the following interruptions:
+***Interrupting the Rest.*** a **:rest-long: Long Rest** is stopped by the following interruptions:

 - Rolling Initiative
 - Casting a spell other than a cantrip
 - Taking any damage
 - 1 hour of walking or other physical exertion.

-If you rested at least 1 hour before the interruption you gain the benefits of a Short Rest.
+If you rested at least 1 hour before the interruption you gain the benefits of a **:rest-short: Short Rest**.

-You can resume a Long Rest immediately after an interruption.
+You can resume a **:rest-long: Long Rest** immediately after an interruption.
 If you do so, the rest requires 1 additional hour per interruption to finish.

 ---